-The FSS for the WHB minimizes fire propagation and the growth of fires.
+LCO The FSS for the WHB minimizes fire propagation and the growth of fires.
 This LCO requires that the WHB FSS SHALL be OPERABLE.
-An OPERABLE FSS consists of the following elements:

-- One unobstructed flow path from Fire Water Storage Tank 25-D-001A to the applicable PROCESS AREA sprinklers.
+An OPERABLE FSS consists of the following elements: One unobstructed flow path from Fire Water Storage Tank 25-D-001A to the applicable PROCESS AREA sprinklers.
 There is one Fire Water Storage Tank with a nominal capacity of 180,000 gallons.
 The Fire Water Storage Tank, 25-D-001A, is connected via existing piping to the WHB FSS.
 The CH BAY riser provides fire water to the CH BAY and the ROOM 108 riser provides fire water to ROOM 108, a portion of the CH BAY, and in the WASTE SHAFT ACCESS AREA (including the waste shaft tower).
-DSA Chapter 4.0, Section 4.4.3.4, System Evaluation, analyzed possible flow paths from the Fire Water Storage Tank to the sprinkler heads and showed that if the fire pump meets the hydraulic requirements of the FSS SRs (which are based on the most hydraulically demanding of the flow paths) then the FSS can perform its safety function using any of the flow paths.
-The unobstructed and undiverted flow path to the PROCESS AREA sprinklers also includes the condition that all fire hydrants in the unobstructed and undiverted flow path are secured and not open to prevent pressure drop.
-Periodic VERIFICATION is made that the valves providing at least one unobstructed flow path (as analyzed in DSA Chapter 4.0, Section 4.4.3.4.
-System Evaluation) are locked in the proper position.
-In addition, a riser Main Drain Test VERIFIES flow to each of the required risers ANNUALLY and whenever system alignment is changed. - Two fire pumps (electric fire pump 45-G-601 and diesel fire pump 45-G-602) with a capability to deliver greater than or equal to 490 gpm to the ROOM 108 riser at greater than or equal to 120 psig.
+DSA Chapter 4.0, Section 4.4.3.4, System Evaluation, analyzed possible flow paths from the Fire Water Storage Tank to the sprinkler heads and showed that if the fire pump meets the hydraulic requirements of the FSS SRs (which are based on the most hydraulically demanding of the flow paths.
+The unobstructed and undiverted flow path to the PROCESS AREA sprinklers also includes the condition that all fire hydrants in the unobstructed and undiverted flow path (as analyzed in DSA Chapter 4.0, Section 4.4.3.4, System Evaluation) are locked in the proper position.
+In addition, a riser Main Drain Test VERIFIES flow to each of the required risers ANNUALLY and whenever system alignment is changed. • Two fire pumps (electric fire pump 45-G-601 and diesel fire pump 45-G-602) with a capability to deliver greater than or equal to 490 gpm to the ROOM 108 riser at greater than or equal to 120 psig.
 Each of the two fire pumps is capable of supplying the required flow and pressure to the risers.
 Both the electric-driven fire pump 45-G-601 and diesel-driven fire pump 45-G-602 are designed to provide greater than or equal to 490 gpm to the ROOM 108 riser at greater than or equal to 120 psig.
 The ROOM 108 riser feeds the fifth floor of the Waste Hoist Tower which represents the most demanding design area for fire suppression.
-The 490 gpm and 120 psig requirements provide the design density suppression at each fifth-floor sprinkler head, as analyzed in DSA Chapter 4.0, Section 4.4.3.4, System Evaluation.
+The 490 gpm and 120 psig requirements provide the design density suppression at each fifth-floor sprinkler head, as analyzed in DSA Chapter 4.0, Section 4.4.3.4, System Evaluation .
 This required capability is determined without accounting for firefighting hoses during fire fighter response.
 The system will be declared inoperable anytime a hydrant is open (e.g., during hydrant testing).